shivankurkapoor/raijin/readme.md

-# Raijin - Movie Recommendation Engine (developed using Python Spark Library)
+# RAIJIN - Movie Recommendation Engine (developed using Python Spark Library)

 <h3>Introduction</h3>
 Raijin is a movie recommendation engine which recommends movies to a user.
 The model has been trained on movie lens dataset using collaborating filtering (alternating least squares method).
-User rates a few movies on a scale of 5 (highest being 5 and loweset being 1) and the Raijin displays a top 10  recommendations for the user.
+User rates a few movies on a scale of 5 (highest being 5 and loweset being 1) and the Raijin displays top 10 recommendations to the user.
 The ratings for other than top 10 movies can also be obtainied (not displayed though).

 <h3>Technologies Used</h3>
 1. API - Python, PySpark, Flask